- National Teams

 • Active in local and regional officiating program.

-• Certified Level III umpire for a minimum of two (2) years.
+• Fully certified Level III umpire with a minimum of two years since attending Level III clinic.

 • Attend at least one P/T Championship, and have received a successful evaluation to progress to Level IV.